joelip/joelipper_blog/source/posts/supporting-arbitrary-precision-integers-in-js.html.markdown

 ![hand drawn picture of adding 456 to 123](images/sum_123_456.png)

->I will not be apologizing for my handwriting at this time, but thank you of thinking about it.
+>I will not be apologizing for my handwriting at this time, but thank you for thinking about it.

 #### Carrying Digits